danikkks/leet-code-problems/README.md

-In this repo I will try to solve some LeetCode problems.
+In this repo I will try to solve some [LeetCode](https://leetcode.com/) problems and [type challenges](https://github.com/type-challenges/type-challenges).
 Good luck to me)